Harika-SVL/Terraform/notes.md

 * Let's generate subnet cidr range

-* For the changes done to use cidr subnet function and object input type `inputs.tf`
+* For the changes done to use `CIDR subnet` function and object input type `inputs.tf`
 ```
 variable "region" {
   type        = string